Great ShakeOut Earthquake Drill

 - Make a supply kit that includes enough food and water for at least three days, a flashlight, a fire extinguisher, and a whistle.

 - Consider each person's specific needs, including medication.
 Do not forget the needs of pets.
 Have extra batteries and charging devices for phones and other critical equipment.

 - Consider obtaining an earthquake insurance policy.
 Standard homeowner's insurance does not cover earthquake damage.

 The steps to take during an earthquake at work, home or away are:

 - DROP to the ground (before the earthquake drops you)

 - Take COVER by getting under a sturdy desk or table, and

 - HOLD ON until the shaking stops

 If there isn’t a table or desk near you, drop to the ground in an inside corner of the building, and cover your head and neck with your hands and arms.
 Do not try to run to another room to get under a table.
 Earthquakes occur without warning and may be so violent that you cannot run or crawl.
 DROP, COVER AND HOLD ON IMMEDIATELY.

 DO NOT RUN OUTSIDE!
 Trying to run in an earthquake is dangerous because the ground is moving and you can easily fall or be injured by falling bricks, glass, or other building materials.
-In the U.S., you are much safer to stay inside and get under a table.
+In the U.S., you are much safer staying inside and get under a table.